 Onlive Clock is a free alarm clock that will allow you to wake up using your browser.
-The application features includes: built-in radio with many stations; various kinds of clock (digital, LED, analog, flip); multiple alarms, including video (YouTube-based) and talking wake up voice; flexible configuration; the set of background images and sounds; cuckoo; full-screen mode; the ability to automatically open Web pages; if your internet connection fails, the alarm clock will still work; remembers the settings; do not require registration.
+The application features includes: built-in radio with many stations; various kinds of clock (digital, LED, analog, flip); multiple alarm signals, including video (YouTube-based) and talking wake up voice; flexible configuration; the set of background images and sounds; cuckoo; full-screen mode; the ability to automatically open Web pages; if your internet connection fails, the alarm clock will still work; remembers the settings; do not require registration.

 To set the alarm time, just select the hours and minutes.

 Before you go to sleep, unplug your headphones, make sure volume is up, open the alarm settings and click on the button "Test", make sure your computer doesn't fall into sleep mode or doesn't hibernate.

 Onlive Clock works on latest versions of the major desktop web browsers, including Internet Explorer, Mozilla Firefox, Google Chrome, Safari and Opera.
 Adobe Flash Player is optional and only needed to play content from YouTube and for the radio.

 It is a client-side program.
 This means that once the page is loaded, the alarm clock will work even if Internet connection goes down.
 Internet connection is only required to play content from YouTube, for the radio, voicing of notes, launching of pages and loading of background sounds.

 If you use an YouTube alarm and at the alarm time video will not play for some reason (lost connection to the Internet, the video is deleted or blocked, error, etc.) then after about 20 seconds one of the default sounds will play.